convox/praxis-docs/content/_index.md

     web   https://myapp-web.balancer-2137821817.us-east-1.rack.convox.io/
     ```

-5. Workflows define how an app automatically move from development to production with continuous integration.
+5. Workflows define how an app automatically moves from development to production with continuous integration.

     ```yaml
     workflows: